castorini/anserini/docs/start-here.md

 That is, for `q1`, `doc23` is not relevant, `doc452` is relevant, and `doc536` is not relevant; for `q2`, `doc97` is not relevant...

-Now, given a set of queries, you feed each query into your retrieval system and get back a ranked list of document ids.
+Now, given a set of queries, you feed each query into your retrieval system and get back a ranked list of document IDs.

 The final thing you need is a **metric** that quantifies the "goodness" of the ranked list.
 One easy-to-understand metric is precision at 10, often written P@10.